ant-media/ant-media-documentation/docs/get-started/user-management.md

 ![specific-application-admin-user-dashboard](https://antmedia.io/wp-content/uploads/2022/02/specific-application-admin-user-dashboard.png)

-## User Management via REST API
+## User Management via Rest API

 With the following REST API methods, you can manage user access on the Ant Media Server:

 :::info

-The `scope` parameter can be set to either `system` or a specific application name, such as `LiveApp`.
+ - The `scope` parameter can be set to either `system` or a specific application name, such as `LiveApp`.
 If you use `LiveApp`, the user’s scope will be limited to `LiveApp` and if you want whole access to the server, then `system` scope can be defined.

-The `userType` parameter can be set to `ADMIN`, `USER` or `READ-ONLY`.
+ - The `userType` parameter can be set to `ADMIN`, `USER` or `READ-ONLY`.

+ - To use the management APIs, authentication is required.
+Check out this [Rest API document](https://antmedia.io/docs/guides/developer-sdk-and-api/rest-api-guide/management-rest-apis/) for more details.
 :::

-To use the management APIs, authentication is required.
-Check out this [Rest API document](https://antmedia.io/docs/guides/developer-sdk-and-api/rest-api-guide/management-rest-apis/) for more details.

 ### Create User